dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 How do you apply the transformations?
 If you are not doing something exotic, Pytorch provides some handy built-in transformations through `torchvision.transforms` for image data.

 ## Applying transformations

-Look up the official [documentation](https://pytorch.org/vision/main/transforms.html) image transformation for this.
+Look up the official [documentation](https://pytorch.org/vision/main/transforms.html#v2-api-reference-recommended) image transformation for this as well the [examples](https://pytorch.org/vision/stable/auto_examples/transforms/plot_transforms_illustrations.html#sphx-glr-auto-examples-transforms-plot-transforms-illustrations-py).
 There is a plethora of image transformations you can use.
 Pytorch provides `transforms.Compose()` to chain together multiple transformations.

 A basic version from the Pytorch documentation :